bdesollar/Portfolio_Website/README.md

 # Personal Portfolio Website

 This is a personal portfolio website showcasing my projects, skills, and experiences.
-Built using React, Firebase, and CSS, it serves as a central hub for all my professional information and a way to connect with potential employers and collaborators.
+Built using React, and Firebase, it serves as a central hub for all my professional information and a way to connect with potential employers and collaborators.

 ## About